Nancy Wake: The Pat O'Leary Line

 In 1937, Wake met wealthy French industrialist Henri Edmond Fiocca (1898–1943), whom she married on 30 November 1939.
-She was living in Marseille, France when Germany invaded.
+She was living in Marseille when Germany invaded.
 During the war in France, Wake served as an ambulance driver.
 After the fall of France in 1940, she joined the escape network of Captain Ian Garrow, which became the Pat O'Leary Line.
-In reference to Wake's ability to elude capture, the Gestapo called her the "White Mouse".
+In reference to Wake's ability to elude capture, the Gestapo called her the "White Mouse."
 The Resistance exercised caution with her missions; her life was in constant danger, with the Gestapo tapping her telephone and intercepting her mail.

 In November 1942, Wehrmacht troops occupied Vichy France after the Allies' Operation Torch had started.
 This gave the Germans and the Gestapo unrestricted access to all parts of Vichy France and made life more dangerous for Wake.
 When the network was betrayed that same year she decided to flee France.
 Her husband, Henri Fiocca, stayed behind.
-He later was captured, tortured, and executed by the Gestapo.
+He was later captured, tortured, and executed by the Gestapo.
 Wake described her tactics: "A little powder and a little drink on the way, and I'd pass their (German) posts and wink and say, 'Do you want to search me?'
 God, what a flirtatious little bastard I was."

 In early 1943, in the process of getting out of France, Wake was picked up with a whole trainload of people and was arrested in Toulouse, but was released four days later.
 The head of the O'Leary Line, Albert Guérisse, managed to have her released by claiming she was his mistress and was trying to conceal her infidelity to her husband (all of which was untrue).
 She succeeded in crossing the Pyrenees to Spain.
 Until the war ended, she was unaware of her husband's death, and she subsequently blamed herself for it.